 People are wired to be great.
 Natural strengths and talents, when focused properly, will help you be successful.
 Yes, YOU are already wired to be your best, most amazing self.
 And teacher, when you focus on what makes you GREAT, you will have all the tools you need to beat the burnout!

 In this episode, Josh Wenning, Executive Director of Region 8 Education Service Center and Certified Strengths Coach, helps me to navigate through my strengths and helps all of us understand how our strengths help us understand ourselves and others better, therefore creating stronger relationships, classrooms, and work culture.

-Knowing each other’s strengths creates a common vocabulary.
-It helps us understand one another and the way we behave and/or process and impact how you interact.
+Tell us how knowing each other’s strengths creates a common vocabulary and it helps us understand one another and the way we behave and/or process and impact how you interact.
 (23:30)

-The same applies to our students.
-We typically put labels on our students that have a negative connotation when, in fact, their raw strengths are starting to shine through in ways that could be labeled as disruptive or disrespectful.
+Explain how we typically put labels on our students that have a negative connotation when, in fact, their raw strengths are starting to shine through in ways that could be labeled as disruptive or disrespectful.
+(28:25)

-When people are disengaged at work, it’s because they’re lacking purpose and their strengths are not being utilized and are leading to the feeling of burnout.
+Explain when people are disengaged at work, it’s because they’re lacking purpose and their strengths are not being utilized and are leading to the feeling of burnout.
 (43:10)

-Strengths is not just a way to understand ourselves better, but to understand our colleagues better.
+Share how knowing strengths is not just a way to understand ourselves better, but to understand our colleagues and students better.
 Celebrating differences is essential.
+(47:10)

 Ten Habits of Highly Effective People by Stephen Covey